vuejs/vetur/docs/guide/FAQ.md

 ## Vetur uses different version of TypeScript in .vue files to what I installed in `node_modules`.

-You can enable `Vetur: Use Workspace Dependencies` setting so that it uses the same version of TypeScript in your workspace.
+You can enable the `Vetur: Use Workspace Dependencies` setting so that Vetur uses the same version of TypeScript in your workspace.
 NB: It will use `typescript.tsdk` setting as the path to look for if defined, defaulting to `node_modules/typescript`.
 This enables tools like Yarn PnP to set their own custom resolver.

 ## Vetur is slow